 Just be sure to cut them right away.
 This lets out the steam and prevents the potato from going dense.

-When you have a grill full of meat, buns warming in the oven next to a pie, and a stovetop full of pasta and potatoes, using the microwave for something as simple as corn on the cob is a lifesaver.
+A stovetop full of pasta and potatoes, using the microwave for something as simple as corn on the cob is a lifesaver.

 And why not?
-After just a couple of minutes, you will have perfectly cooked corn that slips right out of the husk.
+After just a couple of minutes, you will have perfectly cooked fresh corn that slips right out of the husk.